 When delivering cement to construction sites, vehicles followed the same way day by day.
-In this case “Routes” module in Wialon appeared to be a handy idea.
+In this case, “Routes” module in Wialon appeared to be a handy idea.
 Here, the user can create an unlimited number of routes and assign any number of vehicles to them.
 The presence of a unit on the route is controlled by notifications.
 Schedules are predefined, and delivery points are marked as geofences.

 Plus, 3D Services Limited became one of the first to request printable on our forum as for this particular project it was crucial.
 The request was supported by Gurtam and duly appreciated by LafargeHolcim.

 To digitalize vehicle inspection 3D Services introduced a brand new mobile app developed by our partner Avantern.
 Now, inspectors can check all the boxes and send the approval/disapproval status directly to Wialon.
-Once the it is received, a custom event for the unit is created.
-Unticked boxes can be seen in “Violations” report in Wialon Hosting.
+Once it is received, a custom event for the unit is created.
+Unticked boxes can be seen in the “Violations” report in Wialon Hosting.

-Driver behaviour is monitored by means of KP1 devices from SmartWitness and cameras installed in the truck cabin.
+Driver behavior is monitored by means of KP1 devices from SmartWitness and cameras installed in the truck cabin.
 At this stage, our partner faced a harsh reality of Uganda: no one knows when 3G coverage changes into 2G, and whether cameras work at all.
 Nevertheless, LafargeHolcim is completely OK with that.
 The task is fulfilled: the devices installed in the cabin make drivers more disciplined no matter if those are operational or not.

 So, what does LafargeHolcim come up with?
 Well-behaved contractors, automated vehicle inspection, and tracking vehicles on the route.
 Our partner from Uganda has benefited as well.
-At the very beginning they served 1000 units, and now they work with another 1000 units in Kenya and Tanzania.
+At the very beginning, they served 1,000 units, and now they work with another 1000 units in Kenya and Tanzania.